mattermost/mattermost-handbook/operations/research-and-development/engineering/cloud-infrastructure-cost-kpis.md

 ### Development Metric

- - **Description**: The fraction which compares the amount we spend on environments related to our features testing with the total cloud infrastructure costs.
+ - **Description**: The fraction which compares the amount we spend on environments related to our features testing with the total Cloud infrastructure costs.
  - **Formula**: DM = (Test Environment Costs + Dev Environment Costs)/Total AWS Cloud Costs

 ### Customers Platform Balance Metric